Strangebrewer/Hangman-Game/README.md

 Guesses are limited to letters and numbers - any other keys will have no effect.

 This project was quite a bit more complex than I thought it would be.
-Each new victory in getting something to work would reveal more ambiguities in the logic further downstream, which just underscores the relentless logic of computing.
+Each new victory in getting something to work would reveal more ambiguities in the logic further downstream.
 It was a fun challenge to fine tune the details once I understood how to build the basic structure.
 Some of the more interesting challenges were:

 <ul>
   <li>Figuring out a way to prevent the same key from registering more than once if pressed more than once</li>